tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 How To Use
 ^^^^^^^^^^^^^^^^^^^^^^

 #.
-Enable :ref:`Transitiom Mode <animationBakerSettings>` in the settings.
+Enable :ref:`Transition mode <animationBakerSettings>` in the settings.
 #. :ref:`Bake <animationBakerHowTo>` the texture.
 #.
 Select any character (for example `Character1`).
 #.
-Press the `Preview` button. for the source transition animation.
+Press the `Preview` button for the source transition animation.
 #.
 Then, press the `To` button next to the animation you want to target.
+#.
+Adjust the `Transition duration` if required.

 Buttons
 """"""""""""""